 Next, I painted the bottom of the frame.

 Once the paint dried, I printed out our family name and glued it to the bottom center of the frame.
-When doing this craft with young children, it is a nice touch to have them write their own family name.
+Afterward, when doing this craft with young children, it is a nice touch to have them write their own family name.

 Decorations are a must in a Sukkah, so I added a little glue onto the popsicle sticks and stuck some gems onto it.

 I chose the gems because they reminded me of the colorful paper chains that we make for our Sukkah.
-Another idea would be to add some fruit stickers or have the children paint their own fruit.
+Subsequently, another option could be to add some fruit stickers or have the children paint their own fruit.

 And here is the final product: